 TO DO 03

-One of Japan’s major nightlife districts, the lively Susukino filled with thousands of bars, izakaya (taverns) and sunakku (pubs).
-There are several historic temples and shrines around the town.
+One of Japan’s major nightlife districts, the lively Susukino also offers several historic temples and shrines dating back to the late 19th-century where you will see another face of the town.

 TO DO 04

 Popular with locals and students, this oasis of green is the cultural heart of Sapporo with a concert hall and a few historic buildings.